zjoart/SimpleBlog/README.md

 # SimpleBlog
-A simple blog application built with asp.net core mvc and mssql database
+A simple blog application built with asp.net core mvc and postgresql database